olcf/olcf-user-docs/software/profiling/Scorep.rst

 ..
 Note::

-   ``SCOREP_WRAPPER=off`` disables the instrumentation only in the environment of the configure or **cmake** command.
-Subsequent calls to 'make' are not affected and will instrument the application as expected.
+   ``SCOREP_WRAPPER=off`` disables the instrumentation only in the environment of the ``configure`` or ``cmake`` command.
+Subsequent calls to ``make`` are not affected and will instrument the application as expected.

-For more detailed information on using Score-P with **CMake** or **Autotools** visit `Score-P <https://scorepci.pages.jsc.fz-juelich.de/scorep-pipelines/docs/scorep-4.1/html/scorepwrapper.html>`_
+For more detailed information on using Score-P with CMake or Autotools visit `Score-P <https://scorepci.pages.jsc.fz-juelich.de/scorep-pipelines/docs/scorep-4.1/html/scorepwrapper.html>`_

 To see all available options for instrumentation: